JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 #### Amazon EBS-Optimized Instances

-The behavior of [EBS-optimization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in TeamCity is similar to that offered by EC2 console.
+The behavior of [EBS optimization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in TeamCity is similar to that offered by EC2 console.
 When configuring an image of the Amazon [cloud profile](agent-cloud-profile.md), the optimization can be set using the corresponding box of the Instance Type.
 Note that
-* EBS\-optimization is turned on by default for `c4.*`, `d2.*`, and `m4.*` (non-configurable)
+* EBS optimization is turned on by default for `c4.*`, `d2.*`, and `m4.*` (non-configurable)
-* EBS\-optimization is turned off by default for any other instance types and  can be turned on for instances that support it (such as `c3.xlarge`, and so on)
+* EBS optimization is turned off by default for any other instance types and  can be turned on for instances that support it (such as `c3.xlarge`, and so on)

 #### Tagging for TeamCity-launched instances